 This quick and easy chicken cabbage stir-fry is a great midweek dinner meal.
 It’s healthy, nutritious, gluten-free, paleo, low-carb and Whole30-friendly.
+You can make it with chicken breast or thigh meat and any type of cabbage or any other cruciferous vegetables of choice.

 I know how much you guys love quick and easy meals, so today I am sharing my snappy chicken cabbage stir-fry recipe.
 I often make this with my pre-made stir-fry sauce, which saves me even more time, but this recipe will list all the ingredients you need to whip this up in less than 20 minutes.